Carmeuse

 Carmeuse is a Belgian mining company which produces lime and limestone.
 The Carmeuse Group has production facilities in Europe, North America and Africa.
-Its head office is located in Louvain-la-Neuve and the company Chief Executive Officer is Rodolphe Collinet.
+Its head office is located in Louvain-la-Neuve and the company Chief Executive Officer is Sébastien Dossogne.

 History

 The company was founded in 1860 in the city of Liège.
 Over the years the company expanded across Western Europe into Italy, France and the Netherlands, Central Europe and Eastern Europe into Slovakia, the Czech Republic, Hungary, Romania, Bosnia and Turkey and North America into the United States and Canada and also in Africa and Asia.

 Activity

 Carmeuse has developed many applications for industrial uses (steel, non-ferrous, chemicals, paintings, paper, carpets), for the agro-food industry (human food and animal feed), for the building industry (plasters and mortars, aerated autoclave concrete, calcium silicate bricks) and for environment applications (water and sludge treatment, flue-gas desulfurization).

-Results

-Total consolidated group net turnover amounted to: